Russian-occupied territories of Ukraine: Chernihiv Oblast

-Russia started the occupation as part of the Northeastern offensive in the invasion of Ukraine in February 2022.
+Russia started the occupation as part of the northern campaign in the invasion of Ukraine in February 2022.
 The occupying forces occupied a large part of the oblast, and eventually laid siege to the oblast capital, but failed to capture the city.
-Eventually, the their stagnant progress led to their complete withdrawal from the oblast by early April, ending the occupation.
+Eventually, their stagnant progress led to their complete withdrawal from the oblast by early April, ending the occupation.